30 Very Nice Facts About Borat (And Its Sequel)

 There was a lot of controversy and confusion surrounding the 2006 film Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan.
 Sacha Baron Cohen played the sexist, anti-Semitic Kazakh journalist Borat Sagdiyev, who traveled throughout the United States testing the patience of unsuspecting Americans from New York City to Los Angeles.
-With the movie's sequel, Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan, getting ready to drop on Amazon's Prime Video on October 23rd, here are some facts about the ultimate cringe comedy.
+And when that movie's sequel, Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan, arrived in 2020, it brought with it even more confusion and controversy—plus a slew of award nominations.
+Here are some facts about the ultimate cringe comedy.

 1. Sacha Baron Cohen's inspiration for Borat came from a Jewish doctor.